vbenjs/vue-vben-admin/docs/src/en/components/common-ui/vben-form.md

 ## Typed Values and Slots

 Use `useVbenForm<TFormValues, TSubmitValues>` to declare component-facing form values and submission values separately.
 Schema, slots, selectors, and `setValues` use `TFormValues`; `getValues()` and `submit()` return `Promise<TSubmitValues>`, while `submit()` only accepts an optional native `Event`; the first `handleSubmit` argument is `TSubmitValues`.
 Pass one generic when both shapes are identical.

+`setValues` accepts a deep `FormValuePatch<TFormValues>`.
+With the default `filterFields=true`, plain objects are merged as patches before fields outside the schema are removed, so updating `profile.email` preserves declared sibling fields and defaults under `profile`.
+Arrays, dates, Day.js values, `null`, and `undefined` replace the corresponding value atomically.
+Use `setFieldValue('profile', nextProfile)` to replace an entire object branch, or set `filterFields` to `false` to bypass schema filtering.

 ```vue
 <script setup lang="ts">